Cristi075/cristi075.github.io/_posts/2022-06-13-TenableCTF 2022 Data Exfil (Forensics).markdown

 ![ICMP Stream]({{site.baseurl}}/assets/img/TenableCTF_2022/forensics/exfil2.png){: .center-image}

 These packets seem to contain some raw data.
-By decoding some of that raw data using CyberChef we can also see what looks like a PNG signature.
+By decoding some of that raw data using CyberChef (using "From Hex") we can also see what looks like a PNG signature.

 So first, we will isolate those packets.
 For that, I'll use tshark and run this simple command (it extracts all the ICMP packets that have a length of 1044)